dpwgc/easierweb/README.md

 ## Features
 * Easier to obtain parameters and bind data.
 Can auto bind query/form/body data.
 * Have a more concise way to write API.
-Easier to handle request and response
+Easier to handle request and response.
 * Highly customizable.
 Custom error capture and request/response data handling.
-Custom middleware.
 * No dependencies on too many third-party packages.
-Architecture is simple
+Architecture is simple.
+* Group APIs.
+Custom root-level and group-level middleware.
 * Easier to write websocket service and file service.
 * Support TLS.